BlasBenito/spatialRF/README.md

 The package **spatialRF** facilitates fitting spatial regression models on regular or irregular data with Random Forest.
-It does so by generating *spatial predictors* that help the model “understand” the spatial structure of the training data with the end goal of minimizing the spatial autocorrelation of the model residuals and offering honest variable importance scores.
+It does so by generating *spatial predictors* that help the model “understand” the spatial structure of the training data.
+Spatial predictors act as proxies of spatio-temporal processes not represented in other environmental predictors, minimized the spatial autocorrelation of the model residuals, and offer more honest variable importance scores.

 Two main methods to generate *spatial predictors* from the distance matrix of the data points are implemented in the package: